 The word ‘dementia’ describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving, language and other cognitive impairments.
-The Alzheimer’s Society have explained that these changes are often small to start with, but for someone with dementia they have become severe enough to affect daily life.
+The Alzheimer’s Society has explained that these changes are often small to start with, but for someone with dementia, they have become severe enough to affect daily life.

 As dementia progresses, symptoms become harder to hide and more noticeable symptoms may develop.
 In this middle stage of dementia, which in most cases is the longest stage of the disease, brain damage is extensive enough that a person has trouble expressing their thoughts, performing daily tasks, and has more severe memory issues than in the earlier stage.
 Some of the common symptoms during the moderate stage include wandering and sometimes being lost, behaving inappropriately, becoming very repetitive, being neglectful of personal hygiene, forgetting to eat etc.